antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    "bottom-up" starting with the project that has no dependencies on other projects.

-   In my example I also have a WinForms project `MemoryGame.exe`, so now I will perform similar steps to migrate that to .NET Core.
+   In my example I also have a WinForms project `MatchingGame.exe`, so now I will perform similar steps to migrate that to .NET Core.

 ## Porting UI